stevegrunwell/value-objects/slides.md

 This could be emulated with magic __get() methods, but setters should not be defined

-Similarly, property hooks (coming in PHP 8.4) can simplify the retrieval of values, but should not be used for setters; all values should be passed via the constructor, then the object should be immutable!
+Similarly, property hooks (PHP 8.4+) can simplify the retrieval of values, but should not be used for setters; all values should be passed via the constructor, then the object should be immutable!

 ----